 The sanctioning institution imposing the sanction or measure.
 Except for EMIR, the sanctioning institution is not necessarily a Competent Authority but any other institution that has been the given legal ability to impose a sanction (e.g. a criminal court in a Member State).

-The legal framework under which the sanction or the measure is imposed (MiFID, UCITS, 2003 MAD, MAR, EMIR, SFTR, CSDR).
+The legal framework under which the sanction or the measure is imposed (MiFID, UCITS, 2003 MAD, MAR, EMIR, SFTR, CSDR, Securitisation).

 The date when the sanction or measure is imposed.